HinaKhan94/palpicker/README.md

 - Especially during the initial setup of the project the Code Institute's 'I Think Therefore I Blog' Django walkthrough project was used to get started with the code.
 - Several past projects were of great help and inspiration to the developer in guiding the implementation of functionality in line with the requirements of PP4 and reaching the MVP stage:
-  - <a href="https://github.com/Kathrin-ddggxh/woohoo-haiku">Woohoo Haiku</a> by Kay Welfare.
-  - <a href="https://github.com/paulie-o74/newsbox86">The Newsbox</a> by Paul Thomas O'Rirodan.
-  - <a href="https://github.com/useriasminna/italianissimo-booking-website">Italianissimo</a> by Iasmina Pal.
-- Throughout the project, the following helpful websites were often frequented for troubleshooting:
   - <a href="https://www.w3schools.com/">W3 Schools</a>
   - <a href="https://stackoverflow.com">Stack Overflow</a>
   - <a href="https://developer.mozilla.org/">mdn web docs</a>